 19. Meteorologist

-A bachelor’s degree in meteorology, environmental science, geography or a related discipline is essential to tap into this influential field.
+How to become: A bachelor’s degree in meteorology, environmental science, geography or a related discipline is essential to tap into this rewarding profession.

 20. Psychologist

+What they do: Another way to make the world a better place is by helping people work through challenging situations.
+Through therapy, individuals learn to overcome serious mental health issues and live more fulfilling lives.
 Undoubtedly, psychologists play a major role in the health sector.
-They assess and diagnose individuals and advice on specific treatments through therapy and medication.
+They assess and diagnose individuals and advise on specific treatments through therapy and medication.

-Most psychologists must have a master’s degree as a minimum, and usually specialise in a certain area.
-It’s also necessary to have a licence to practice.
+How to become: Most psychologists must have a master’s degree as a minimum, and usually specialize in a certain area.
+It’s also necessary to have a license to practice.

 Final thoughts